 Therefore, in the next state campaign, Mary Hunt worked to ensure that the proposed bill would require that temperance instruction be given to all students in all schools in Michigan.10

 Mary Hunt proved to be a brilliant strategist and leader.
 State prohibition laws had not been faring well and temperance could be a political minefield.
-It could destroy all but the most astute political operative.
+It could destroy all but the most astute politicians.
 Prohibition of alcohol was an issue that shook state politics in the nineteenth century.
 Even politicians in favor of temperance were not sure that they wanted to alienate voters by prohibiting alcohol.

 Dictated Curriculum Content